 Pros:

-- Motivational: Quick wins boost confidence and keep you going.
+- Motivational: Quick wins boost confidence.

-- Simple: Easy to follow, even for beginners.
+- Simple: Easy to follow.

 Cons:

-- Higher Interest: You might pay more interest over time.
+- Higher Interest: May pay more overall.

-Debt Avalanche Method Explained
+Debt Avalanche Method Explained 🏔️

 How the Debt Avalanche Works